Henrietta Catharina, Baroness von Gersdorff: Biography

 Following her husband's death in 1702, she withdrew to her Grosshennersdorf estate in the mountains of eastern Saxony, where she died.
 There she devoted herself to the education of her grandson Nicolas Ludwig, Count von Zinzendorf.
-Her home was open to many visitors including Lutheran missionaries to Tranquebar and Greenland.
+Her home was received many visitors, including Lutheran missionaries to the Danish overseas colonies of Tranquebar and Greenland.
 She often offered refuge to religious refugees escaping persecution in neighboring Bohemia and Moravia.
-The German Pietist poet Johann Jakob Rambach considered her spiritual poetry among the best of their day.
+The German Pietist poet Johann Jakob Rambach considered her Christian poetry among the best of their day.
 Some of her verses are still used in the German Moravian Church, and some were set to music by German composer Pauline Volkstein.